morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 -----

-#### Update, upgrade and clean up the operating system.
+#### Update, upgrade and clean up of the RasPiOS.
+Other distros may require different commands.

+Note: Upgrading the operating system is not mandatory for this installation but it is a good idea.

 ```
 sudo apt update && sudo apt upgrade && sudo apt autoremove
 ```

-Note: Upgrading the operating system is not mandatory for this installation but it is a good idea.

 -----